Rudolf Trenkel: Squadron leader

 On 15 August 1944, Trenkel was appointed Staffelkapitän (squadron leader) of the recreated 2.
 Staffel of JG 52.
 The original 2.
 Staffel under the command of Oberleutnant Paul-Heinrich Dähne had been withdrawn from the Eastern Front and transferred west to fight in Defense of the Reich in early June 1944.
 There the Staffel was subordinated to III.
 Gruppe of Jagdgeschwader 11 (JG 11—11th Fighter Wing) and later became the 12.
 Staffel of JG 11.
 Trenkel formed the new 2.
 Staffel of JG 52 at Kraków from 15 to 26 August.

 On 16 October 1944, JG 52 lost six aircraft in combat with the French Armée de l'Air Normandie-Niemen fighter regiment serving on the Eastern Front.
 One of the pilots shot down was Trenkel who survived by bailing out.

+On 19 April, I. Gruppe moved to an airfield located approximately 4 km southwest of Deutsch-Brod, now Havlíčkův Brod.
 Trenkel and other soldiers of JG 52 surrendered to the 90th US Infantry Division near Písek on 8 May 1945 and became a prisoner of war (POW).
 The soldiers were initially interned at a POW camp at Strakonice where on 14 May, Trenkel married his fiancé Ida Sehnal who was among the civilian refuges.
 The wedding ceremony was held by Oberst Hermann Graf.
 The witnesses to the wedding were Major Adolf Borchers and Hauptmann Erich Hartmann.
 On 15 May, Trenkel and most of the JG 52 personnel were handed over by the American forces to the Soviet Union.